 Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on an extensive credit rating and individual credit limits are defined in accordance with this assessment.
 Outstanding customer receivables are regularly monitored and any shipments to major customers are generally covered by letters of credit or other forms of credit insurance obtained from reputable banks and other financial institutions.
-At 30 June 2022, the Company had 1 customer (2021: 2 customers) that owed it more than \$1,000,000 (2021: \$100,000) and accounted for approximately 68% (2021: 91%) of all the receivables and outstanding.
+At 30 June 2023, the Company had 1 customer (2022: 1 customer) that owed it more than \$1,000,000 (2022: \$1,000,000) and accounted for approximately 68% (2022: 68%) of all the receivables and outstanding.